 I have been teaching at Wilfrid Laurier University since 2003.

 I have an interest in the contemporary repertoire for toy, solo and duo piano, and am active in the premiering of new works for these mediums.
 I have also contributed as a syllabus reviewer for the Alliance for Canadian New Music Projects.
 Since its inception, my group junctQín has commissioned and premiered over 30 new works from emerging to internationally established living composers.
-My interest in developing self-regulated learning has also led me to serve as a teacher advisor for the iSCORE/Cadenza/DREAM Project, a multi-institutional web-based learning tool project (Royal Conservatory, Queen’s University and Concordia University).
+My interest in developing self-regulated learning has also led me to serve as a teacher advisor from 2011-2018 for the Music Tool Suite Project, a multi-institutional web-based learning tool project (Royal Conservatory, Queen’s University and Concordia University).

-Students have participated in summer music festivals/programs in Canada and the U.S.A., as well as exchange programs in Europe and inter-university pedagogy projects.
+Many of my students have participated in summer music festivals/programs in Canada and the U.S.A. on scholarship, as well as exchange programs in Europe and inter-university pedagogy projects.
 Students have performed as concerto soloists, won prizes in competitions/festivals and have been accepted on scholarship to graduate programs in North America.
 Graduates have also gone on to receive fellowships in performance/chamber music and many are establishing successful careers as performers, composers and teachers.

 My teaching focuses on fostering a solid understanding of stylistic aesthetics in balance with encouraging individual creative expression at the instrument.
 I support a holistic technical and musical approach, as well as independent learning skills that would allow students to take ownership of their own development as musicians.
 I also believe in establishing the well-rounded and informed musician by cultivating a strong foundation in the standard canon, combined with exploration of more current repertoire to help students grow artistically.